(The article was first published on Feb 15, 2021 – latest update Mar 19, 2022)

 — CATEGORY-BASED FLOOR SPACE MANAGEMENT

 Product categories are usually defined as discrete groups that consumers perceive as similar or related.
 What is “something that protects and comforts the human foot?”
 Yes, a shoe.
-And this shoe makes a typical category within a larger segment of clothing etc. The hierarchy of such product categories is called Consumer Decision Tree.
+And this shoe makes a typical category within a larger segment of clothing etc. The hierarchy of such product categories is called Consumer Decision Tree (CDT).

 The more CDT reflects the shopping habits the better.

-Category management as a native computer-aided discipline highly excels in analytical capabilities particular to this area of retail management.
+We can also say that this principle is very aligned with the traditional category management.
+Raised in the 1990s, category management as a native computer-aided discipline highly excels in analytical capabilities particular to this area of retail management.
 In hands of a capable floor space manager Heatmaps, frequency of category buying, space to sales analysis, and all sorts of retail mathematics for each particular store are reachable within hours, if not minutes.

-— ADVANCED FLOOR SPACE MANAGEMENT PRINCIPLES
+— ADVANCED FLOOR SPACE MANAGEMENT

 Just take your regular grocery supermarket store into focus.
 You might find different levels of product arrangement: